Ava-TU/ShooterGame_Assignment/README.md

 Paint as fast as you can but be careful, if you miss too many requests, they will get mad...
 # Instructions for Use
-Move = WASD / Left + Right Arrow Keys
+Move = A/D or Left + Right Arrow Keys

 Paint = Left Mouse Button